-Power is applied to the sensor through an external power supply, such as the one provided in the starter kit.
+Power is applied to the sensor through a host computer USB port or an external power supply, such as the one provided in the RS232 connectivity kit.
 Use only power supplies within the operating range of the sensor, or damage or injury could result.
-Once power is applied the sensor is on and active (see Specifications on page 76).
+Once power is applied the sensor is on and active (see Specifications on page 66).